KxSystems/docs-v1/docs/ref/dotq.md

 Syntax: `.Q.res`

-Returns the k control words and verbs defined as symbols. ``key `.q`` returns the functions defined to extend k to the q language.
+Returns the k control words and functions as a symbol vector. ``key `.q`` returns the functions defined to extend k to the q language.
 Hence to get the full list of reserved words for the current version:
 ```q
 q).Q.res,key`.q
 `abs`acos`asin`atan`avg`bin`binr`cor`cos`cov`delete`dev`div`do`enlist`exec`ex..